2025 Undergraduate Catalog

 • Evaluate and counter industrial and economic espionage threats and techniques in all forms and modes of attack.

-• Analyze Personnel Security as a key component in the protection of National Security Information, to include background investigations, continuing evaluation, and security awareness.
+• Analyze Personnel Security as a key component in the protection of National Security Information, to include background investigations, continuing evaluation and security awareness.

 • Appraise the criteria for properly constructing U.S. government-sponsored facilities and securing such facilities appropriately.